National Sewing Machine Company: History

 Barnabas Eldredge was an industrialist connected with the Ames Manufacturing Company of Chicopee, Massachusetts, a firearms manufacturer that also produced sewing machines with Eldredge.
 Ames sold off its sewing machine dies and equipment to Eldredge, who went to Chicago.
 There he joined forces with the existing June Manufacturing Company, founded in 1879 by F. T. June, which already produced the "Jennie June" sewing machine, which was then eventually replaced by a better model designed by Eldredge.
 Eldredge took over the company in 1890 on the death of June, renaming it National Sewing Machine.

 Eldredge led the company until his death in 1911.
 He was succeeded by David Patton.

-Harold D. Neff headed up the Vindex toy division between 1916-1951; Vindex was the name of a product line of National's washing machines.
+Harold D. Neff headed up the Vindex toy division between 1916 and 1951; Vindex was the name of a product line of National's washing machines.
 National Sewing Machine Company and Farm Mechanics magazine partnered up, with the magazine offering Vindex toys as incentives to children to sell magazine subscriptions.